sligh-games/amplify-godot-engine-custom-build-image/README.md

 ## AWS Amplify for Godot Engine - Custom Build Image

-This project contains to docker files to create a custom build image to build and export Godot Engine games for all supported platforms.
+This project contains a docker file to create a custom build image for build and export Godot Engine games for all supported platforms.

 ## Wiki